 The main offices for traffic management are in Senwabarwana.
+A new traffic station has been constructed and operationalized at Senwabarwana with new plans for the relocation of the old traffic station to Senwabarwana.
 The municipality has rolled out the traffic management services to Alldays and Eldorado, as part of the decentralization of services plan.
 The Alldays traffic office covers Vivo in Ward 12, ward 17 and 18.
 The Eldorado office covers both areas of ward 15, 16 and 21.
 The Alldays traffic office controls traffic to and from Zimbabwe, Musina, Venetia Mine, Botswana, Swaartwater and surrounding villages.